-- Soil shares some similarities to the bottom, but with limestone toward the top, less red color, and more stones. - This is the middle altitude portion of Bonneau du Martray's holdings. - In terms of style, the wines from this section are floral, with fresh ripe fruit and vervy acidity.
+- Soil is very similar to the bottom, but with limestone toward the top, less red color, and more stones. - This is the middle altitude portion of Bonneau du Martray's holdings. - In terms of style, the wines from this section are floral, with fresh ripe fruit and nervy acidity.